rrchoir/11ty-rrchoir/songs/we_shall_not_be_moved.md

 No nos moverán*

 > [*interim verses*]\
+> We're standing up with Kilmar, we shall not be moved…\
 > We’ll ground Avelo Airlines, we shall not be moved…\
 > We’ll shame collaborators, we shall not be moved…\
 > Fighting for the climate, we shall not be moved…\